proctorinc/Automated-Bug-Fix/README.md

 	- Press [Enter] to confirm steps when prompted and ready for next step

 ## Version History
+**Version 3.4** Added loop if changes are not made to repo.
+Reminds user to make a change.
+Added
+	-v flag to get current program version.
+Removed exit for cherry-picking overwriting commit error experienced by users.
+Made other visual improvements including output color and reminder to edit chunks if multiple lines are added or removed.

 **Version 3.3** Removed cherry-picking for fixes on single vulnerable branch.
 Added steps for
 	minified app transitioning chlc.
 Added -r <repo> flag function that clones the repo by user input of the repo name.
 See program running above for more details.
 Added chlc